 Warfarin is an anticoagulant.
 It will be prescribed if you have an unwanted clot in your blood, or if you are at risk of having an unwanted clot.

-You will be given a yellow anticoagulant treatment booklet; read this carefully and carry it with you at all times.
+You may be given a yellow anticoagulant treatment booklet; read this carefully and carry it with you at all times.

 You will need to have regular blood tests to measure how quickly your blood clots.